 At the beginning of October, Chantelle and I took a business trip down to Texas.
+We were going to visit many of our retailers who carry Bungalow 47 Furniture Paint.
 Since we were planning on being in the area, we figured we needed a little stop at the Magnolia Silos in Waco, to see what all the fuss is about.

 Before entering the grounds, there is this great grass and concrete area.
 I have always loved this look and it fits right into what they are creating at this property.